translate/pootle/docs/server/fabric_commands.rst

 This command:

 - Uploads the given SQL dump file to the remote server
-- Imports it to the DB specified on Fabric settings using the :command:`mysql` command
+- Imports it to the database specified on Fabric settings using the :command:`mysql` command

 .. note:: While running it may ask for the remote server ``root`` password or the ``sudo`` password (standard password for the remote user configured in